 #3 – Employee Retention Reduces Acquisition and Training Time

-Anyone in human resources knows turnover eats up time.
+Anyone in human resources knows turnover eats tons of time.
 First, it takes time to find new employees who are qualified and reliable.
 Then, it takes time to set up interview rounds and negotiations.
 After that, it takes even more time to onboard employees.
-Finally, it can take a significant amount of time to train new employees.
+Finally, you have to actually train new employees.
 Adding up all the hours, turnover is a human resource headache.

-By focusing on retaining employees, you can cut down on the time spent on those tedious new-hire tasks and get back to the more profitable (and, let’s be honest, exciting) aspects of running a business.
+By focusing on retaining employees, you can cut down on the time spent on those tedious new-hire tasks and get back to the fun stuff (like planning parties!).

 #5 – Employee Retention Increases Overall Productivity

-Not retaining employees comes with a slew of problems, but the most immediately bad for business is the blow to productivity.
-There are the obvious understaffing issues: positions going unfilled potentially mean delays, overtime, and more frequent or problematic mistakes.
+A constant turnover of employees comes with a slew of problems, but the most immediately bad for the workforce is the blow to productivity.
+Naturally, there are understaffing issues: positions going unfilled potentially mean delays, overtime, and more frequent or problematic mistakes.

 Additionally, someone in a new job needs to form good working relationships and develop solid communication avenues with their co-workers – that social connection greases the wheels of collaboration and increases productivity all around.
 Time wasted on the results of miscommunication can stack up rapidly if the mistakes or misunderstandings are large enough.